dwringer/cl-bst/README.md

 automatically load the former) and use the :bst or :fm/:finite-map package(s).

-NOTE: Because of the way these data structures use custom-instanced types and structs, the compiler may generate style-warnings if MAKE-BST or MAKE-FINITE-MAP are called for the first time (for a given set of params) inside some lexical scope.
-Creating an empty prototype instance of the desired type at the toplevel will allow subsequent such instances to be used without any problems.
+Because of the way these data structures use macros to create types and structs, the compiler may generate style-warnings if MAKE-BST or MAKE-FINITE-MAP are called for the first time (for a given set of params) inside some lexical scope.
+Creating an empty prototype instance of the desired type at the toplevel will allow subsequent instances (of that type) to be used without any problems.
 The aliases DEFINE-BST-PROTOTYPE and DEFINE-FM-PROTOTYPE can be used for clarity in this purpose.

+Instead of defining typed BST's it is possible to use the abbreviated functions MKBST, BSTINS, BSTREM, and BSTMEM, which require the specification of a comparator function when called.
+It is not necessary to use any prototypes or call anything at the toplevel to use these functions.

 ### bstins (elt tr &key (test #'<))
 Insert element to abstract BST